 Amy Lutz/Shutterstock

-One of the oldest acting conservatories in the U.S., Carnegie Mellon’s School of Drama is hyper-focused on making sure students truly understand and embody their characters through deep material analysis.
-With small classes, highly individualized attention, and a faculty of working theater professionals, the program is divided into four yearlong phases: Freshman year introduces foundational skills, sophomores work on more complex material, junior year expands technique through work with graduate playwrights and directors, and seniors focus heavily on performances to prepare for work immediately after graduation.
+One of the oldest acting conservatories in the U.S., Carnegie Mellon’s School of Drama focuses on making sure students truly understand and embody their characters through deep material analysis.
+The BFA Drama Acting and Music Theater track offers small classes, highly individualized attention, and a faculty of working stage professionals.
+The program is divided into four yearlong phases: Freshmen learn foundational skills, sophomores tackle more complex material, juniors expand their technique through collaboration with graduate playwrights and directors, and seniors focus heavily on performance to prepare for work immediately after graduation.
+Notable alumni include Ted Danson, Judith Light, and Billy Porter.

 Hendrickson Photography/Shutterstock

-With a 1-to-6 faculty-to-student ratio, you’d be hard-pressed to find a more intimate BFA experience than the Theatre School at DePaul University.
-The specialized program fosters a “learn by doing” approach to acting, encouraging students to balance required curriculum with hands-on experience outside the classroom, all while taking in the vibrant Chicago theater scene.
-And a commitment to fostering and nurturing diversity and community means the Theatre School is a safe, supportive environment for all.
+With a 1-to-6 faculty-to-student ratio, you’d be hard-pressed to find a more intimate BFA experience than the one offered by the Theatre School at DePaul University.
+The specialized program takes a “learn-by-doing” approach to acting, encouraging students to balance their required classes with hands-on experience outside the classroom and to explore the vibrant Chicago theater scene.
+The university’s commitment to fostering and nurturing diversity and community makes the Theatre School a safe, supportive environment for all.

 Heath Oldham/Shutterstock

-Offering “conservatory-style training in a liberal arts setting,” students in Elon University’s Department of Performing Arts receive an education that goes beyond stage acting.
-Nestled on a historic North Carolina campus, the program covers everything from vocal control to the history of theater, makeup technique to script analysis.
-Since only 16 new students are accepted to the acting program each year, the opportunity for performance experience is vast, whether students are preparing for a career in film, stage, or television.
+Nestled within a historic campus, Elon’s Department of Performing Arts offers “conservatory-style training in a liberal arts setting,” giving students an education that goes beyond stage performance.
+The acting BFA program covers everything from vocal control to script analysis, while the music theater BFA track is known for “producing mature, talented, energetic, and creative performers.”
+Only 16 students are accepted to the acting program each year, meaning that the opportunity for performance experience is vast, whether you’re preparing for a career in film, theater, or television.
+The program has helped actors like Kendra Chideya, Mark St. Cyr, and Julian Elijah Martinez jump-start their careers.

 Lars Fortuin/Shutterstock

-A crucial component to any acting career is the ability to contextualize a work’s place in culture and society—which is exactly how students are trained at Emerson College’s Department of Performing Arts.
-Learning does not take place in a bubble at Emerson; theater majors are encouraged to explore the comprehensive course offerings and the rich Boston arts scene to inform their craft.
-The campus is also one of the most LGBTQ-friendly in the country, with its LGBTQIA+ Student Life program promoting visibility and acceptance and providing support, services, and resources to all students.
+The ability to contextualize a work’s place in culture and society is crucial for any actor.
+That’s exactly what Emerson’s Department of Performing Arts focuses on.
+Education doesn’t happen in a bubble; students are encouraged to explore the comprehensive course offerings and the rich Boston arts scene.
+What’s more, earlier this year, College Transitions named Emerson one of the most LGBTQ+-friendly campuses in the country.
+The college’s LGBTQIA+ Student Life organization promotes visibility and acceptance, as well as providing support and resources to all students.

 Steve Cukrov/Shutterstock

-The alma mater of some of Broadway’s most well-known performers (Jeremy Jordan, Kerry Butler, and Aaron Tveit, to name a few), Ithaca College’s School of Music, Theatre, and Dance offers a BFA in acting and musical theater at the upstate New York campus.
-The first two years of study consist of foundational classes in voice, movement, and scene study, followed by two years of advanced courses in acting for camera, speech, dialects, styles of acting, audition techniques, and basic business practices.
-What’s more, the school distributes tuition awards for all four years ranging from $2,000 to $25,000 per year depending on artistic potential and financial need.
+The alma mater of some of Broadway’s most well-known performers (Jeremy Jordan, Kerry Butler, and Aaron Tveit, to name a few), Ithaca College’s School of Music, Theatre, and Dance offers two different BFA programs for performers.
+The first two years of study in the acting program consist of foundational classes in voice, movement, and scene study; this is followed by two years of advanced courses in acting for camera, speech, dialects, styles of acting, audition techniques, and basic business practices.
+The school offers tuition awards for all four years, depending on a student’s artistic potential and financial need.

 EQRoy/Shutterstock

-Possibly the most well-known acting school on the list (and for good reason), Juilliard offers an intense four-year conservatory program in actor training.
-Through courses in acting, movement, voice, and other aspects of the craft, students at Juilliard learn and interpret a wide range of dramatic repertoire in a very small class setting (about 20 new students are accepted each year).
-Freshman and sophomores focus on developing skills across multiple techniques, encouraging students to develop their own process.
-An important thing to note for anyone thinking of applying: The live auditions consist of four memorized monologues and a singing audition, so you better be prepared.
+Possibly the most well-known school on this list (and for good reason), Juilliard offers an intensive four-year BFA program in actor training.
+Through courses in performance, movement, voice, and other aspects of the craft, students learn to interpret a wide range of dramatic repertoire in an intimate setting; only eight to 10 undergraduates are accepted each year.
+Freshmen and sophomores focus on developing skills derived from multiple schools of thought, learning to develop their own process along the way.
+If you’re thinking of applying, know that Juilliard’s live auditions consist of four memorized monologues and a song—so come prepared.

 Leonard Zhukovsky/Shutterstock